-There is a time in ones life when one realizes an experience or group of experiences will having a lasting effect on how one's life moves forward.
+There is a time in one's life when one realizes an experience or group of experiences will having a lasting effect on how life moves forward.
 For James and Lina Jacobs that group of moments occurred in the Spring of 2008.
-In celebration of their 15th year wedding anniversary, the Jacobs's were on a three week self-guided tour of Italy.
+In celebration of their 15th year wedding anniversary, the Jacobs' were on a three week self-guided tour of Italy.
 It was in those days that Lina discovered how enhanced the flavor of foods were when made from fresh, farm-to-table seasonal ingredients.
-Restaurants and cafes in villages like Positano, on the Amalfi coast, sourced its ingredients from the local farms.
+Restaurants and cafes in villages like Positano, on the Amalfi coast, sourced it's ingredients from the local farms.
 As important as wine is to the culture of Italy, so is coffee or caffeè.
 Over twenty one days the couple developed a deeper appreciation for the craft of coffee-making and fresh seasonal-ingredient driven foods.

 Fast forward to the Spring of 2012 when James and Lina Jacobs completed the renovation of a cottage, formerly a tattoo parlor, in the Historic Perkins Road Overpass District of Baton Rouge, Louisiana.
 The days between the Italian vacation in Spring 2008 and the opening of Magpie in Spring of 2012 is Our Story.

 An ambitious idea.
 In 2010, Lina, a consultant for Paul Mitchell Salon Systems, had a rewarding career.
 James, an account manager for Swagelok Fluid Systems, had an equally rewarding vocation.
 Neither had thought much about changing occupations, until...